Feature Selection via Graph Topology Inference for Soundscape Emotion Recognition: Numerical experiments

 \subsection{Previous results in the literature}

-The results in this work are in line with the results in \cite{OurPaperSound} where a simple linear model was considered.
-With nonlinear models (as decision trees \cite{DTR_Access_24}) smaller number of features have been suggested with respect to \cite{OurPaperSound}.
-The need for more variables for valence is shown also in \cite{abri2020predicting, abri2021comparative}.
-Tables \ref{TableResultsLiterature1} summarize the results in other works considering different regression methods.
-Moreover, Table \ref{TableResultsLiterature1} presents the prediction model, the number of variables for the two outputs, and the more relevant variables, reported in the literature.
-Note that, in some previous works, the names of selected variables have not been provided.

-From Table \ref{TableResultsLiterature1}, we can observe that psychoacoustic variables become relevant in previous work with the EMO dataset, such as MFCCs, Roughness, Fluctuation Strength, and Loudness.
-Predictive models based on recent soundscape databases also remark the key role of psychoacoustic features.
-ARAUS showed that the maximum Loudness was the most important variable for ISO Pleasantness (i.e., the equivalent to valence in this work) \cite{ooi2023araus}, and then frequency-domain variables.
+The results of this study are consistent with those of \cite{OurPaperSound}, where a simple linear model was considered.
+With nonlinear models (such as decision trees \cite{DTR_Access_24}), a smaller number of features has been suggested compared to \cite{OurPaperSound}.
+The need for more variables for valence was also observed in \cite{abri2020predicting, abri2021comparative}.
+Table~\ref{TableResultsLiterature1} summarizes the results reported in other studies considering different regression methods.
+Moreover, Table~\ref{TableResultsLiterature1} presents the prediction model, the number of variables for the two outputs, and the {most} relevant variables reported in the literature. {In some previous works, the names of the selected variables were not explicitly specified.} From Table~\ref{TableResultsLiterature1}, {we observe that psychoacoustic variables play a prominent role in previous studies based on the EMO dataset, such as MFCCs, Roughness, Fluctuation Strength, and Loudness.} Predictive models based on recent soundscape databases also highlight the key role of psychoacoustic features.
+ARAUS showed that maximum loudness was the most important variable for ISO Pleasantness (i.e., the equivalent of valence in this work) \cite{ooi2023araus}, {followed by frequency-domain variables}.
 On the other hand, ISD proposed a model for ISO Pleasantness with Loudness (fifth percentile) as an extremely important variable, along with time-domain and frequency-domain variables (i.e., based on $L_{Aeq}$, $L_{Ceq}$, and sound pressure level percentiles).
-Moreover, ISO Eventfulness (i.e., the equivalent to arousal in this work), was modelled considering other psychoacoustic variables (e.g., Fluctuation strength, Roughness).
-All these ideas are in line with the conclusions in a recent review on soundscape modelling \cite{lionello2020systematic}.
-The soundscape models presented in this study result in a similar, and parsimonious, set of features that have been used in the literature with other methods and datasets.
-Our proposal remarks psychoacoustic variables as central (i.e., Loudness), and then, a fine-tuning with other frequency-domain and time-domain features.
+Moreover, ISO Eventfulness (i.e., the equivalent of arousal in this work) was modelled by considering other psychoacoustic variables (e.g., Fluctuation strength and Roughness).
+These ideas are in line with the conclusions of a recent review on soundscape modeling \cite{lionello2020systematic}.
+The soundscape models presented in this study result in a similar and parsimonious set of features {to those} used in the literature with other methods and datasets. {Our proposal also identifies psychoacoustic variables, particularly Loudness, as central, and complements them with frequency-domain and time-domain features.}